 You may also contact the SCDOT Customer Service Center Monday-Friday from 8:30am-5:00pm at 1-855-GO-SCDOT to see if your road is a state road.

-If the road is maintained by SCDOT, residential property owners may submit a maintenance request for a new driveway apron using the online Maintenance Work Request System
+If the road is maintained by SCDOT, residential property owners may submit a request for a new driveway apron by contacting their local SCDOT Office.

-Driveway aprons for commercial businesses are completed under an encroachment permit through your respective local SCDOT county office.
-You will find information and instructions on the Encroachment Permits page.
+Driveway aprons for commercial businesses are completed under an encroachment permit.
+You will find information and step by step instructions on the Encroachment Permits page.

 To report a pothole, enter a work request online using the online Maintenance Work Request System.